bmansfeld/QTLseqr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-QTLseqr v0.5.4
+QTLseqr v0.5.5
 ==============

 QTLseqr is an R package for QTL mapping using NGS Bulk Segregant Analysis.

 QTLseqr is still under development and is offered with out any guarantee.

+### For updates read the [NEWS.md](https://github.com/bmansfeld/QTLseqr/blob/master/NEWS.md)

 **If you use QTLseqr in published research, please cite:**